J a m e s Ger lach

 Pastel prisons.
 Boho squiggles.

-That one sans-serifs whispering “you’re safe here, just like every other startup you’ve already forgotten.”
+That one sans-serif whispering “you’re safe here, just like every other startup you’ve already forgotten.”

 Design elements placed with mechanical grace...not to move people, but to satisfy the architecture of a Figma project.
-Blech.
+Zzzzz.

 It’s branding as sedation.